mparsley1/eo-docs/README.md

 ### Example: writing to the object store using eo_io

-In this example, we write to an object store.
+The eo_io module is used to write the data to the datastore.

 ```python3
     import eo_io